LeenSamman/Housing-Prices-Analysis-Task/README.md

 lower prices.

 # Dataset
-you can get the dataset from kaggle : https://www.kaggle.com/datasets/sukhmandeepsinghbrar/housing-price-dataset .
+You can get the dataset from kaggle : https://www.kaggle.com/datasets/sukhmandeepsinghbrar/housing-price-dataset .

 # Acknowledgement